-Unrelenting in their goal of creating a new statewide public power utility in Montana, five cities have agreed to offer $2 billion, including assumption of $825 million in debt, to purchase the electricity transmission and distribution assets of South Dakota-based NorthWestern Corp, including facilities in the two other states in which it operates -- Nebraska and South Dakota.
+Unrelenting in their goal of creating a new statewide public power utility in Montana, five cities last week agreed to offer $2 billion, including assumption of $825 million in debt, to purchase the electricity transmission and distribution assets of South Dakota-based NorthWestern Corp, including facilities in the two other states in which it operates — Nebraska and South Dakota.

 Montana Public Power Inc., the creation of the cities of Bozeman, Great Falls, Helena and Missoula, along with the consolidated local government of Butte-Silver Bow, said it wants to buy NorthWestern’s common stock for $32.50/share, or about $1.18 billion, along with assumed debt.
 In turn it would sell 20% of the assets located in the two states outside of Montana to South Dakota Power Co., a similar local government-created public power entity.